rsprouse/pglex/README.md

 ```

 The `Rest API URL` is the base URL for your pglex API.
 Add your project
-name and action to this URL, e.g.
+name and an action to this URL, e.g.
 `https://o6avgt37eh.execute-api.us-west-1.amazonaws.com/devapi/karuk/q`.

 As you can see from the API URL, Chalice's default deployment stage is